-Editor's Note: Jasmina Aganovic is still a friend of Mother Dirt, and will always be part of our history as a founder, but is no longer with us as president.
+Editor's Note: Jasmina Aganovic is still a friend of Mother Dirt and will always be part of our history as a founder, but is no longer with us as president.

 The microbiome is the ultimate underdog story - most of us grew up having been told that bacteria cause bad things: breakouts, illness, bad smells, etc. Bacteria was simply something to get rid of to ensure we're our cleanest, healthiest selves.

-Statistics relating to skin health (and health in general) present compelling evidence that our skin is less healthy than it was a generation ago.
+Statistics relating to skin health (and health in general) present compelling evidence that our skin is less healthy than a generation ago.
 80 million Americans suffer from acne, and 1 in 6 children have eczema.
 Over 50% of adults claim to have sensitive skin, and it's the fastest-growing category in skincare.

-Our minds were changed when Julia Scott wrote a provocative article for the NY Times called, “My No-Soap, No-Shampoo, Bacteria-Rich Experiment."
+Our minds were changed when Julia Scott wrote a provocative article for the NY Times called "My No-Soap, No-Shampoo, Bacteria-Rich Experiment."
 It detailed her experience in our early cosmetic clinical study, where she abandoned all modern personal care products, took water-only showers, and applied a live culture of the bacteria found in our AO+ Restorative Mist live probiotic spray to her skin twice a day.

 The skincare article challenged many norms we've believed our entire lives - hygiene norms we've followed dutifully and continued despite not getting the health and beauty results we expected or hoped for.
 That article by Julia Scott introduced our research as an entirely new belief system that could also explain why their previous one was not working.

 Still, the review article showed us that a physical product gives people something to interact directly with.
-It is their personal journey that can challenge cultural bias.
+It is their journey that can challenge cultural bias.
 The result is our skincare products creating a powerful vehicle for driving this conversation in public health.

 And the public interest in skin microbiome-friendly formulas with live probiotics for the skin has helped push the gas pedal on the scientific progress.
-As we continue making progress in new discoveries in the field, it will be increasingly important that the science remains rigorous.
+As we continue making progress in discoveries in the field, it will be increasingly important that the science remains rigorous.

 Keep asking questions, keep challenging the norm, and keep pushing for more.
 Together, we'll create a world where clean comes with healthy.

-President, Mother Dirt
+Former President, Mother Dirt